 This is the certified organic brand I recommend.
-While it may seem like a lot of DE, it will last you a lifetime (unless you have 90+ chickens to deworm like me) plus it comes in a paper bag, making it 100% recyclable - woot woot!
+While it may seem like a lot of DE, it will last you a good long while (unless you have 90+ chickens to deworm like me).
 This particular brand is mined in northwestern Nevada, near the California border.
 The DE deposits came from algae blooms on the western side of the Pleistocene era lake Lahontan.
 Personally, I appreciate that it is a US product and not shipped an exorbitant distance to reach my farm.

 How Does Diatomaceous Earth Work?